Kris-0605/jsonz/README.md

 ### String array

-A string array **begins with the length of the array in bytes as an unsigned 64-bit integer, followed by sequential resizing integers representing string IDs**.
+A string array **begins with the length of the array in bytes as a resizing integer, followed by sequential resizing integers representing string IDs**.
 Note that the size of the array in bytes is the amount of space that the string IDs take to store, not the size of the strings themselves.

+### Speedy string array

+A speedy string array is a unique type of array designed to allow the retreival of a string from a large array of strings in O(1) time (compared to the O(n) time of a string array, where the consecutive resizing integers mean all prior indexes must be read before your target string ID can be read).
+A speedy string array **begins with the number of strings in the array as a resizing integer, followed by unsigned 32-bit integers representing string IDs**.

 ### Resizing integer array